m5stack/M5Unit-CRYPTO/examples/UnitUnified/UnitID/Blinky-Hello-World/README.md

 Porting from https://github.com/m5stack/Core2-for-AWS-IoT-Kit/tree/master/Blinky-Hello-World

+Connection using M5Unit-ID as well as the built-in chip of Core2AWS is possible.

 The porting source emits LEDs, but some devices do not have LEDs, so sound is played or displayed on the LCD instead.